Positive maps and extendibility hierarchies from copositive matrices: Lifting copositivity to pairwise copositivity

 \section{Lifting copositivity to pairwise copositivity}

 In this section, we study the membership problem for the cone $\COPCP$ in the case of several classes of pairs of matrices.
 Many of the results in this section are focused on establishing an equivalence with the membership problem for the cone of copositive matrices $\COP$.
-Another motivation is the generalization of \cref{ex:J-J} to pairs where the first matrix has constant elements off the diagonal, while the second matrix is arbitrarily chosen.
+Another motivation is the generalization of Example \ref{ex:J-J} to pairs where we perturb the second component by small amount of matrix, which turns out to be copositive.